 - Anticoagulation Case Management Service (ACMS): Established pharmacist run service for managing patients on anticoagulation therapy.
 The clinic functions under the use of a Collaborative Practice Agreement and is a billable service.

-- Geriatrics Assessment Clinic: The pharmacy resident will be part of a multi-disciplinary team and will complete an extended rotation in the clinic of at least 4 to 6 months.
+- Geriatrics Assessment Clinic: The pharmacy resident will be part of a multi-disciplinary team and will complete an extended rotation in the clinic for at least 4 to 6 months.

 - Long-Term Care: The resident will have to opportunity to work directly with a medical team to optimize the care of geriatric patients residing in local nursing homes.